 Ready for Learning

-In Massachusetts, over 250,000 children* under the age of 12 live in low-income or homeless situations.
+In Massachusetts, over 277,000 children* aged 12 and under live in low-income or homeless situations.
 Many of these children lack the tools they need to translate their knowledge and creativity into confidence and academic success.

 Gear Up for Winter